pjlantz/optee-qemu/README.md

 }
 EXPORT_SYMBOL_GPL(tee_shm_put);
 ```
-The shm object could be reallocated before the UAF as it belongs to the kmalloc-64 cache.
+The `tee_shm` object could be reallocated before the UAF as it belongs to the kmalloc-64 cache.
 It would have to be reallocated with:

 1. fake `tee_shm`, `tee_shm:dmabuf`, `dma_buf:file` objects
 2. set `file->f_count = 1`